 Continuation of English 113.
-This course consists of the study exposition, description, and narration as forms of prose composition and practice in writing each.
-Outside reading from standard authorsupplements the theme work.
-English 113 and 123 are required from an Associate In Arts Diploma.
+This course consists of the study of exposition, description, and narration as forms of prose composition and practice in writing each.
+Outside reading from standard authors supplements the theme work.
+English 113 and 123 are required for an Associate In Arts Diploma.
 Prerequisite: English 113.